Can online doctors prescribe Xanax (alprazolam)?

 Under normal circumstances, doctors cannot prescribe alprazolam (brand name Xanax) via online consultations or over the phone because it is a controlled drug.
 Under the Ryan Haight Online Pharmacy Consumer Protection Act of 2008 (also called the Ryan Haight Act), providers cannot issue prescriptions for controlled drugs in the absence of an in-person medical evaluation performed by a licensed practitioner.

 The DEA designates prescription drugs as “controlled” when they are addictive.
 Drugs such as alprazolam and lorazepam (brand name Ativan), which are classified as benzodiazepines, are schedule II controlled substances.
 Prescription opiates, such as fentanyl and hydrocodone, are the most addictive and dangerous controlled drugs.
 Obtaining these drugs without proper medical supervision carries greater risks than obtaining scripts for drugs like antibiotics or antihistamines.
-The Ryan Haight Act is meant to protect consumers from being overprescribed these substances.
+The Ryan Haight Act is meant to protect consumers from being overprescribed.

 Like many laws, though, there are exceptions for exceptional circumstances.
 Under the Ryan Haight Act, physicians may write prescriptions for controlled substances using telemedicine if the situation qualifies for one of seven exemptions, one of which is a “state of emergency.”